 The sausage balls are delightful, bite-sized pieces of spicy sausage that has been worked together with fresh, shredded sharp cheddar, some chives for extra flavor, garlic powder for some bite and of course the baking mix.
 There is nothing fancy about this, it is as basic as it is delicious.
 And you can make it vegetarian or gluten-free.
 You can make it child friendly and add on extra cheese or veggies like green or red peppers, peas or carrots and you can also make it spicy and add some jalapenos to it.

 The sausage balls sometimes tend to get dry, in that case add a little bit of milk to soften it up.
 I also like to use some cream cheese if I think it is getting dry.
 Two to three tablespoons will suffice.
 They make the sausage balls creamy and delicious.
 Any way you choose to make them, remember to have something to dip them in, although they are very satisfying all by themselves.
+You can also try stuffing them in biscuits.
 My favorite dipping sauces are ranch, honey mustard or a spicy marinara.
 Enjoy this recipe for Spicy Sausage Balls.

 - 1 pound ground spicy pork sausage